Overall Score 6.4 Represents average audio ecosystem compatibility score.

 .
 More microphones result in better sound quality and help the device to filter out background sounds.

-The Bowers & Wilkins PI7 use a noise-canceling microphone, these microphones are intended to reduce noise from the desired sound.
+The Bowers & Wilkins PI7 have a noise-canceling microphone, these microphones are designed to filter out noise from the desired sound.

-The JBL Live Free 2 too use a noise-canceling type of microphone.
-This is useful in noisy environments.
+The JBL Live Free 2 too have a noise-canceling microphone.
+Especially useful in noisy areas.

-Bowers & Wilkins PI7 support ambient sound mode, which uses microphones to pass through ambient sound so that they can still be heard even while wearing them
+The Bowers & Wilkins PI7 support ambient sound mode, which uses microphones to pass through ambient sound so that they can still be heard even while wearing the earbuds

-The JBL Live Free 2 support ambient sound mode as well, helpful when you want to listen to music while being aware of what’s happening around you, say you’re having a run but still want to hear traffic.
+The JBL Live Free 2 support ambient sound mode as well, it’s useful when you want to listen to music but also be aware of what’s happening around you, say you’re having a run but still want to be able to hear traffic.

-The Bowers & Wilkins PI7 support in/on-ear detection, the sensors in the device can detect when removed from your ears so that the music is paused.
+The Bowers & Wilkins PI7 support in/on-ear detection, the sensors in the device can detect when they are removed from your ears .

-When lost in a room, or can't easily find them in your bag, the Bowers & Wilkins PI7 support the find earbuds feature.
+When misplaced in a room, or can't be found in your bag, the Bowers & Wilkins PI7 have a find earbuds feature.

-Bowers & Wilkins PI7 support fast charging.
-Usually, technologies like MediaTek’s Pump Express, are used to reduce the amount of time it takes to charge a device.
+The Bowers & Wilkins PI7 support fast charging.
+Commonly, technologies like Qualcomm’s Quick Charge, are used to reduce the time it takes to charge a device.

-Also the JBL Live Free 2 support fast charging.
-This kind is similar to regular charging, just that the battery fills up much faster.
-For example, with Quick Charge 3.0, the battery can be charged to 50% in thirty minutes.
+The JBL Live Free 2 support fast charging.
+It's very similar to regular charging, just that the battery fills up much faster.
+For example, with Quick Charge 3.0, the battery can be charged to 50% in just 30 minutes.

-The JBL Live Free 2 support multipoint of 2 connections, the multipoint feature allows you connect to more than one Bluetooth device and switch between them.
-Say, you can seemlessly switch calls from one device to another without manually disconnect and reconnect.
+The JBL Live Free 2 support multipoint of 2 connections, this feature allows you connect to more than one Bluetooth device and switch between them.
+For example, you can easily switch calls from one device to another without manually disconnect and reconnect.

-The Bowers & Wilkins PI7 have a mute function, they have the feature to mute/unmute a conversation directly from the device.
+Bowers & Wilkins PI7 have a mute function, they have the option to mute/unmute a conversation directly from the earbuds.

-The JBL Live Free 2 too have the mute function.
-The mute function means that you can turn off the device's microphone, but still hear the other party's voice.
+The JBL Live Free 2 too support this function.
+The mute function means that you unilaterally turn off the device's microphone, but you can still hear the other party's voice.

-With the Bowers & Wilkins PI7, so you can access the volume control, pause, play, mute, etc whichever functions are supported on the earbuds.
+With the Bowers & Wilkins PI7, so you can easily access the volume control, pause, play, mute, etc whichever features are supported on the earbuds.

 Bowers & Wilkins PI7 have voice prompts.
-With voice prompts, you receive information via audio messages, like if there is a problem with the connection.
+With voice prompts, you receive information via audio messages, like if there is an issue with the connection.

-The JBL Live Free 2 too have voice prompts meaning the earbuds will notify you when the battery is low, and you need to recharge them.
+JBL Live Free 2 also support voice prompts .i.e the earbuds will notify you if the battery is low, and you need to recharge the device.

-Bowers & Wilkins PI7 come with a special case.
-Carrying earphones without a case, or putting them inside your bag without a cover can easily put them at risk of getting damaged.
+Bowers & Wilkins PI7 come with their own special pouch.
+Carrying earphones without a case, or placing them inside your bag without a casing can easily damage them.

-JBL Live Free 2 also have a travel bag included, which is useful for safe transportation.
+JBL Live Free 2 too have a case included, which offers safe transportation.